srikumarks/inai/README.md

 That should get you an instance going that exposes ports 6380 for the codeserver, 9090 for the admin server and you can launch your app on port 8080 which is also exposed.
 Check `docker logs -f inai` for the `curl` command to use to start the ingress service on port 8080.
+You can visit `http://<container-ip>:8080/app` after you launch the service on port 8080 to see the silly sample `app` service.

 If you want to build the container yourself, you can do the following after cloning the repository and cd-ing into the cloned folder -